 Imagine you are the manager of an IT department comprised of 30 people, of whom 8 are project managers, 19 project members, and 3 support staff.
 You discover, via an internal audit, that only 73 percent of your projects deliver results on time and within budget.

 The main reason: poor project management.
-You ask HR to find a good project management skills course and, being a good performance management scholar, give all 8 project managers the following SMART objective: to take a 2-day project management course in the following 3 months.
+You ask HR to find a good project management skills course and, being a good performance management scholar, give all 8 project managers the following SMART goal: to take a 2-day project management course in the following 3 months.

 How great are your chances of attaining a better score on your next project delivery audit?